Streamlining your accounts receivable process with HighRadius’ Autonomous Receivable solution to improve your order-to-cash cycle.

 A billing system is a process by which a company bills its customers.
 It includes the electronic invoice templates, recurring invoicing workflows, the payment software that automates the process of collecting payments, and the mechanisms to track expenses and bills.

-The main goals of an accounts receivable team include ensuring cash flow, collecting receivables, managing credit risk, and applying cash.
 We look at these goals in detail in this section.

 The primary objective of AR management is to minimize day sales outstanding and processing costs while maintaining good customer relations.